Skip to main content

 Except, well… real life isn’t as simple as Excel spreadsheets.

 When we bought it, the building was almost done.
 We thought, “Great!
 We’ll rent it out soon!”
+Well we did, for a while.
 But the developer turned out to be a mess.
 The management went bankrupt, and the place slowly decayed into an abandoned tower.
 For years, the apartment just… sat there.
 Locked.
 Waiting.
 Like a paused dream.

 Luckily, we had moved out our furniture to other properties before things got worse.
 And this year, finally, a new management team took over.
 The residents’ association now runs it, and I'm so glad seeing the improvements.
 The elevators actually work.
 The swimming pool is clear.
 The security and cleaning team are on duty.

 As I walked through the corridor, I felt a quiet sense of hope.
 Maybe this apartment still has a future.
 Maybe it wasn’t a foolish decision after all.
-The location is gold: right next to the LRT station and a few steps from the toll gate.
+The location is gold: within walking distance to the LRT station, literally a few steps from Pakuwon Mall, and just a few meters to the toll gate.
 Maybe soon, it’ll attract tenants again.
 Amen.

 I went there just to replace the lights, but stepping into that house felt like walking into a memory.
 Someone had come to see it recently; wanted to rent first, then buy in July.
 My mother-in-law met them, but unfortunately didn’t ask for their number.

-Still, after visiting both properties, going through Bekasi traffic, doing all the uninteresting parts, I was completely drained.
+Still, after visiting both properties, going through Bekasi traffic, doing all the uninteresting parts and sweaty stuff, I was completely drained.
 But on the way home, a thought came to me:

 Maybe impulsiveness isn’t always recklessness.
 Maybe sometimes, it’s courage wearing the wrong label.